Information

 There are twenty-two other carriers that have less than 3 vehicles that are allowed to transfer goods under the program.

-Mexican Trucks Under the New NAFTA Deal
+Changes for Mexican Trucks Under the USMCA

 The US, Mexico, and Canada had signed an agreement called the US-Mexico-Canada (USMCA) trade deal in late 2018.
 Also known as NAFTA 2.0, the trilateral trade agreement is basically an updated version of NAFTA.